Homemade Eczema Cream Recipe + babies version

 Follow the directions above but read below regarding adding essential oils to your babies cream.

-Essentials oils should be used with caution on and around babies and children.
+Essentials oils should be used with extreme caution on and around babies and children.

 We’ve written entire post about safe use of oils around babies here.